Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 **Why Standard PSON Also Loses on Jammer:**
 - Standard PSON uses discrete phase quantization
 - Monotonic descent prevents accepting steps that increase MSE
-- But the jammer has moved—MSE increased due to environment change, not bad step
+- But the jammer has moved, so MSE increased due to environment change, not a bad step
 - PSON rejects valid adaptation steps because they "look worse"

 **Why LMS Wins on Jammer:**